flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 	:align: center
 	:scale: 50 %

-	Advanced Settings for Gain Tuning
+	Advanced Settings

-Once this is done you need to save the parameters.
+Once this is done, save the parameters.